SHARATHJ1999/Mini_Project_on_C/README.md

 -------|---------|----------------|----------------|---------------|-------------|--------------
 290547 | Sharath J  | All features    | No     | No   | 5   | All

-## Challenges Faced and How Was It Overcome

-1. The purpose of the LIBRARY MANAGEMENT SYSTEM is mainly to provide automation to the library.
-2. The categories of users provided are :
-   1. Librarian: He can read or write the information about any member and can update, delete or create a membership plan.
-   2. Member: He can get a book issued.

 ## Learning Resources
 1. [markdownCheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)